 Next we see Cathy arriving uncertainly at her training station, feeling very much out of place.
 Eventually she is taken under the wing of another girl, the smart and stylish Dizzy, played by Glynis Johns.

-Both of them have adventures on their own -- in fact, both display a certain amount of heroism.
-And as the conflict goes on, both are tied up with their duties, and it so happens that they don't both get leave at the same time until three years have passed.
+Both Robert and Cathyo have adventures on their own -- in fact, both display a certain amount of heroism.
+He forgets his weak digestion and she forgets her timidity and sniffles.
+To their own surprise, they find themselves attractive to other people -- he to a glamorous nurse, played by Ann Todd, and she to a dashing architect, played by Roland Culver.
+As the conflict goes on, both face a daily life that, rather than being routinely boring, tests their abilities and strength of character to the utmost.
+And both are tied up with their duties, and it so happens that they don't both get leave to return home at the same time until three years have passed.

 |Dizzy and Cathy, WRENs|

-When they do finally meet again, neither is entirely pleased -- not at first -- to see how the other has changed, though anybody else would say it's for the better.
+When they do finally meet again, it's with trepidation on both sides.
+Each one thinks of the other as the colorless, dependent, unimaginative person they seemed to be before the war.
+But on the other hand, when the time comes, neither is entirely pleased -- not at first -- to see how the other has changed, though anybody else would say it's for the better.

-This is a wonderful story, straightforward but with hidden depths, and so charmingly played by all the lead actors.
-And it's more than a light, romantic comedy; it really has something to say, namely that people are stronger, and more resourceful, than they realize, and can achieve more than they thought possible.
+This is a wonderful story, straightforward but with hidden depths, beautifully written by Clemence Dane, and so charmingly played by all the lead actors.
+And it's the best kind of romantic comedy; it really has something to say, namely that people are stronger, and more resourceful, than they realize, and can achieve more than they thought possible.